 Use these questions to come up with a plan of action and decide on applicable SEO analytics (which we’ll outline soon).

-Have a Scalable System in Place to Track SEO Metrics
+Have a Scalable System in Place to Track SEO Reporting Metrics

 Regardless of which SEO metrics your agency decides on, you’ll need to shift to a multi-metric tracking system to determine SEO success.
 It’s the only way to avoid tracking individual SEO performance metrics (like backlinks or rankings) and scale in a more sustainable way.

 The solution?
-Invest in an SEO metrics tool to monitor and track data insights, which is key to identifying which strategies are working (and which aren’t).
-Use a tool like AgencyAnalytics to easily replicate SEO reporting campaigns that span multiple marketing channels.
+Invest in SEO software for agencies to monitor and track data insights, which is key to identifying which strategies are working (and which aren’t).
+To simplify SEO tracking, use a tool like AgencyAnalytics that easily replicates SEO reporting campaigns spanning multiple marketing channels.
 It’s especially handy if you decide on an SEO reporting structure that’s similar across clients.

 Equip your agency with the right infrastructure beforehand, and you’ll have a process in place to show long-term SEO progress and improvement.